jtbonhomme/pubsub/README.md

 # pubsub
-Simple pubsub protocol implementation in Golang.
+Simple pubsub over websocket service implementation in Golang.
+The service is not responsible for websocket server management.

+**Note**: this library is still in development phase, interface may change often.

 ## Install